Monster Study: Jim Dyer and Mercury News

 Jim Dyer resigned from his position at San Jose Mercury News after publishing the series of articles about the Monster Study.
 Executive Officer for the paper said Dyer, who is also a master's degree candidate at the University of Iowa, presented himself only as a graduate student to gain access to an Iowa archive, and said that the archive was not open to journalists.
 These comments stemmed from an archivist, Jim Hendrickson, stating that Dyer told him he was doing research for his dissertation and never mentioned he was a journalist.
 Dyer also signed a statement that he was a student of psychology, which he was not.
 Hendrickson further explained that reporters were not allowed into the archives.
 However, Hendrickson clarified a few weeks later that he was wrong, and it was not uncommon for reporters to view sensitive material in the archive.
 By then, though, media reports were done.
 San Jose Mercury News refused to correct their earlier assertion about the archives being open to journalists.

 Public response

 Speech pathologists

 Speech pathologists have condemned the experiment and said that the orphans' speech and behavior were adversely affected by the negative conditioning they received.
+Furthermore, even though the study was not successful and had many ethical issues, speech pathologists learned that stuttering does have initial roots that can come from learning.
+This has become widely influential in understanding stuttering.
+Wendell Johnson is known as one of the first people to do research regarding speech and stuttering.

 A book Ethics: A Case Study from Fluency was written and published in 2005 to provide an impartial scientific evaluation.
 The panel of authors in the book consists mostly of speech pathologists who fail to reach any consensus on either the ethical ramifications or scientific consequences of the Monster Study.
 Some argued that it was in poor taste to experiment on orphaned children regardless of legal requirements at the time, and others argue that it was not understood at the time to be dangerous.